Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 -Required to execute: JDK version 13 or above

 Story 4 :
-The 5th button from the left hand side bar switches the gender of characters .
-Character has to be selected in order for the operation to work .
+The 5th button from the left hand side bar switches the gender of characters . model.main.model.Character has to be selected in order for the operation to work .

 Story 5 :
 In order to change skin colour , first use the first button on the left hand side bar which will open the color palette .
-Once the preferred color is selected , press the 6th button down which will change the skin color .
-Character has to be selected in order for the operation to work .
+Once the preferred color is selected , press the 6th button down which will change the skin color . model.main.model.Character has to be selected in order for the operation to work .

 Story 6 :
 To change hair color again select a color from the color palette (first button on left hand side bar) .
-Then use the 7th button down to change the hair color to the selected color .
-Character has to be selected in order for the operation to work .
+Then use the 7th button down to change the hair color to the selected color . model.main.model.Character has to be selected in order for the operation to work .

 Additional :
 To change lip colour select a colour from the colour palette (first button on left hand side bar) .
-Then use the 8th button down to change the lips colour .
-Character has to be selected in order for the operation to work .
+Then use the 8th button down to change the lips colour . model.main.model.Character has to be selected in order for the operation to work .

 === Story 7 & 8 ===